zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 ### User interface(UI)

 ## V
+### Vue instance
+- The Vue instance is the middleman between the DOM and the business logic
+### Vue.js
+### Virtual DOM
+- (vue.js)?
+  - Calculations in JavaScript are relatively cheap, but not so when reaching into the DOM
 ### VoIP
 - Voice over Internet Protocol, also called IP telephony, is a method and group of technologies for the delivery of voice communications and multimedia sessions over Internet Protocol networks, such as the Internet.
 ### Vue